vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

 CONTROLLING AND Giám sát USERS WITH AAA

 - AAA (Triple-A) stands for AUTHENTICATION, AUTHORIZATION, and ACCOUNTING
-- It is a framework for controlling and monitor users of a computer system (ie: a Mạng)
+- It is a framework for controlling and monitor users of a computer system (ie: a Network)

 - AUTHENTICATION
     - Process of verifying a user’s identity